atrib/midas-paper/oakland21-response.md

 inspiration from database design and transactional memory systems that had to solve similar challenges.

 Our new design is now inherently deadlock free *by design*.
+We show how our design lacks dependence between operations to different pages, and between operations on the same page, and therefore can be serialized to preclude any deadlock.

-## Whitelisting of system calls
+## Exemption of System Calls

 We clarify why certain system calls (such as `futex`) need to be excluded from TikTok protection and define what these system calls are.
 We argue why the set